 Multifunctional enzymes are proteins in which two or more enzymatic activities, that catalyze consecutive steps of a metabolic pathway, are located on the same polypeptide chain.
-It seems likely they have arisen by gene fusion events, and represent, like the multienzyme complexes, a product of evolution to maximize the catalytic efficiency, providing advantages that you wouldn’t have if such enzymatic activities were present on distinct proteins dissolved in the cytosol.
+It seems likely they have arisen by gene fusion events, and represent, like multienzyme complexes, a strategy of evolution to maximize catalytic efficiency, providing advantages that you wouldn’t have if such enzymatic activities were present on distinct proteins dissolved in the cytosol.

 - What advantages do multifunctional enzymes provide?

 - Examples of multifunctional enzymes

 Living organisms fight against the natural processes of decay that, if not counteracted, leads to an increasing disorder, until death.
 At the molecular level, the maintenance of life is made possible by the extraordinary effectiveness achieved by enzymes in accelerating chemical reactions and avoiding side reactions.
 The rate of ATP turnover in a mammalian cell gives us an idea of the rate at which cellular metabolism proceeds: every 1-2 minutes, the entire ATP pool is turned over, namely, hydrolyzed and restored by phosphorylation.
 This corresponds to the turnover of about 107 molecules of ATP per second, and, for the human body, to the turnover of about 1 gram of ATP every minute.
 Some enzymes have even achieved catalytic perfection, that is, they are so efficient that nearly every collision with their substrates results in catalysis.